radarbot-team/radarbot-team-best-pratices/version-control/README.md

 Two settings are available, and you should always define values for both of them:
    - *versionCode*: An integer used to determine whether one version is more recent than another.
 Typically, you would release the first version of your app with versionCode set to 1.

    - *versionName*: A string used as the version number shown to users.

+**NOTE:** To see how to set these values go [here](../project-configuration/README.md#configure-gradle-to-build-variants)

 ### Versioning your code